istio/istio.io/content/docs/examples/multicluster/index.md

 ## Create a Google Cloud firewall rule

-The following rule needs to be created to allow each clusters' pods to directly communicate.
+The following rule needs to be created to allow each clusters' pods to directly communicate:

 {{< text bash >}}
 $ function join_by { local IFS="$1"; shift; echo "$*"; }